OpenVisualCloud/Media-Transport-Library/doc/run.md

 ### 7.1 PTP setup

-The Precision Time Protocol (PTP) enables global microsecond accuracy timing of all essences and is typically deployed with a PTP grandmaster within the network, while clients use tools such as ptp4l to synchronize with it.
-This library also includes a built-in PTP implementation, and a sample application provides an option to enable it.
-See section 3.6 for instructions on how to enable it.
+The Precision Time Protocol (PTP) facilitates global timing accuracy in the microsecond range for all essences.
+Typically, a PTP grandmaster is deployed within the network, and clients synchronize with it using tools like ptp4l.
+This library includes its own PTP implementation, and a sample application offers the option to enable it.
+Please refer to section 7.1.2 for instructions on how to enable it.

-By default, the built-in PTP is disabled, and the user application's system time source (clock_gettime) is used as the PTP clock.
+By default, the built-in PTP feature is disabled, and the PTP clock relies on the system time source of the user application (clock_gettime).
 However, if the built-in PTP is enabled, the internal NIC time will be selected as the PTP source.

-#### 7.1.1 ptp4l setup sample
+#### 7.1.1 Linux ptp4l setup to sync system time with grandmaster

 Firstly run ptp4l to sync the PHC time with grandmaster, customize the interface as your setup.